Announcements and Important Events

 IV.
 Cognitive impairment (altered or diminished cognitive function)

-1. AT may utilize SCAT3 (Sports Concussion Assessment Tool)1, SAC (Standardized Assessment of Concussion) or other standard tool for sideline cognitive assessment.
+1. AT may utilize SCAT5 (Sports Concussion Assessment Tool)1, SAC (Standardized Assessment of Concussion) or other standard tool for sideline cognitive assessment.
 Utility of these tests decrease significantly 3-5 days after injury.

 2. Coaches or others medically responsible for athletes may utilize the basic SAC/SCAT5 assessment form or the Concussion Recognition Tool5 if AT is not available and make appropriate referrals.

 V. Balance impairment (altered or diminished balance)

-2. Coaches or other medically responsible for athletes may utilize the basic BESS or Modified BESS assessment and record errors on paper if AT is not available and make appropriate referrals.
+2. Coaches or others medically responsible for athletes may utilize the basic BESS or Modified BESS assessment and record errors on paper, if AT is not available and make appropriate referrals.

 VI.
 Baseline assessment and use of neurocognitive and balance testing